 |+Movemeent speed, helps with ganking/running away in combination with stuns||-Lacks Health and mana||-Lacks mana regen||+Gives mana regen|

 |-No Cooldown Reduction||-Lacks mana regen||-No Cooldown Reduction||-Lacks health and mana|

 Rabadon's Deathcap - Get this item anywhere from 1st to 3rd, as it just boosts your damage more than any other item.

 Void Staff - Don't be hesitant to get this too early, as many champions have a base 45 magic damage at level 18 the numbers go up with runes, defensive masteries and presence in teamfights makes numbers go higher with Locket of the Iron Solari.
-Its recommended to get this after your 2nd or 3rd damage dealing item such as these: Rabadon's Deathcap Deathfire Grasp
+Its recommended to get this after your 2nd or 3rd damage dealing after this: Rabadon's Deathcap